valencik/mastersAPSC/documents/thesis/thesis.md

 J.M.Van Den Cruyce	J.M.Van den Cruyce	J.M.van den Cruyce
 ```

-The second stage takes the lower cased identifiers and removes all spaces.
+The second stage takes the lower case identifiers and removes all spaces.
 There are $2619$ identifiers that have duplicates when reduced to lower case letters with no spaces.

 ``` {#blk:names-nospace .text caption="Identifiers which become duplicates after transformations 1 and 2." fontsize=\small baselinestretch=1}